 Before choosing a suitable car harness, you need to consider several features besides the price:

-Based on the Consumer Reports (a famous non-profit organization for product testing and consumer awareness), not all harness products on the market are good enough to obtain the crash-testing certificates.
+Based on the Consumer Reports (a famous non-profit organization for product testing and consumer awareness), not all harness products on the market are good enough to obtain crash-testing certificates.

 The perfect harness needs to fit your dog’s size.
 Make sure to measure your buddy’s length, neck, and chest carefully.